 Yep.
 By removing your baby hairs, oil and debris are less likely to get trapped.
 Plus, your facial hairs can create a dulling veil on skin as well as an uneven surface for makeup to adhere to.
 After dermablading, you’re left with a smooth and clean complexion.

 Who are the best candidates?

-It is suitable for all skin types except for those with active pustular acne, and ideal for anyone wanting to improve makeup application or seeking smoother skin.
+This exfoliation treatment is suitable for all skin types, except for those with active pustular acne; and is ideal for anyone wanting to improve makeup application or seeking smoother skin.

 The treatment takes no more than 40 minutes.
 “We start with a thorough cleanse of the face and the treatment is then performed by a trained nurse, who uses a sterile scalpel to stroke the skin,” says Sullivan-Smith.

 Despite what you may think, post-treatment you won’t experience thicker or darker hair growth.
 “This is because the hair on the face this treatment targets is vellus hair, not terminal [coarse] hair.”

 Dermablading isn’t the only new treatment worth knowing about.
 Here are three other breakthrough beauty treatments to try.

 For more beauty tips from Who, visit who.com.au

 Are you keen to try dermablading?
 Share your thoughts with us below.